What are on-call firefighters?

 Prior to starting your firefighter course, you must pass a series of job related tests.
 These are all demonstrated and explained in the below videos series:

-Let some of our serving on-call firefighters tell you why it’s such a fantastic job…
+Check out our dedicated case studies page and watch the below video to hear some of our serving on-call firefighters tell you why it’s such a fantastic job…

 Personal Qualities and Attributes (PQAs)